 Political Economy Reading Program

-The theme for the spring 2022 Political Economy Reading Program is Socialism.
-Participants will explore the historical debate about the extent to which economies should be planned by governments or left to individuals.
+The theme for the spring 2022 Political Economy Reading Program was Socialism.
+Participants explored the historical debate about the extent to which economies should be planned by governments or left to individuals.
 What is the best way for society to organize its economic system?
 How do societies ensure that scarce resources are channeled to highly valued uses?
-Participants will discuss these questions and more throughout the program semester.
+Participants discussed these questions and more throughout the program semester.

-Participants will also attend a summit hosted at Texas Tech University with program participants from Angelo State University.
-The summit will feature formal remarks from Peter Boettke, University Professor of Economics and Philosophy at George Mason University and Benjamin Powell, Executive Director of the Free Market Institute.
-Participants will engage in interactive discussion groups on issues related to the program theme.
+Participants also attended a summit hosted at Texas Tech University with program participants from Angelo State University.
+The summit featured formal remarks from Peter Boettke, University Professor of Economics and Philosophy at George Mason University and Benjamin Powell, Executive Director of the Free Market Institute.
+Participants engaged in interactive discussion groups on issues related to the program theme.